 How long will it likely take for this first threshold crossing to occur?

 By how much will it likely surpass its threshold?

-What can we adjust to most effectively increase (or decrease) the time until a threshold crossing?
+What can we adjust to effectively increase the time until a threshold crossing?